-Keen track drivers will be pleased to hear that BMW M GmbH has developed a free BMW M Laptimer app, which allows owners to analyse their personal driving style.
+BMW has developed a free BMW M Laptimer app, which allows owners to analyze their personal driving style.
 Once their smartphone is hooked up to the BMW - via USB cable or the car's snap-in adapter - customers can operate the BMW M Laptimer app easily using the iDrive Controller.
-The app then gets to work without delay, recording the car's speed, longitudinal and lateral acceleration, engine revs, the gear engaged (if the M DCT or automatic gearbox is specified), steering angle, accelerator position and fuel consumption.
-That means, when the data is subsequently analysed via graphic displays on the customer's smartphone, the driver's reactions can also be assessed.
+The app then gets to work without delay, recording the car's speed, longitudinal and lateral acceleration, engine revs, the gear engaged (if the M-DCT or automatic gearbox is specified), steering angle, accelerator position and fuel consumption.
+That means, when the data is subsequently analyzed via graphic displays on the customer's smartphone, the driver's reactions can also be assessed.
 Another feature allows two recordings on the same track to be compared corner-by-corner.
 The readings used here can be either the driver's own or data shared via email.

 The BMW M3 Sedan and BMW M4 Coupe are also available - needless to say - with the wide variety of driver assistance systems and mobility services introduced under the BMW ConnectedDrive banner, some of which will already be familiar from the BMW 3 Series and BMW 4 Series.
-Among the highlights are a new generation of the Navigation system Professional, offering extra capability, sharper graphics and 3D elements for the map display, Driving Assistant Plus, which warns the driver of a looming collision with a pedestrian, the intelligent anti-dazzle LED High Beam Assistant, Active Protection with Attention Assistant and a further developed version of Active Cruise Control with Stop & Go function.
+Among the highlights are a new generation of the Navigation system Professional, offering extra capability, sharper graphics and 3D elements for the map display, Active Driving Assistant, which warns the driver of a looming collision with a pedestrian, and the adaptive full LED headlights,